MA Music part 1

 • provide you with advanced academic training in Music at postgraduate level, enhancing your research and analytical skills and upgrading your qualifications

-• develop your independent research skills and provide experience of the presentation of research findings in a piece of extended scholarly writing.
+• develop your independent research skills and provide experience in the presentation of research findings in a piece of extended scholarly writing.

 Teaching and assessment